 We continue to be encouraged by the current landscape of growth opportunities; however any positive trends may, to some extent, be adversely impacted by government budgetary constraints or any changes to the government's willingness to maintain or grow public-private partnerships in the future.
 While state finances overall are stable, future budgetary pressures may cause state correctional agencies to pursue a number of cost savings initiatives which may include reductions in per diem rates and/or the scope of services provided by private operators.
 These potential cost savings initiatives could have a material adverse impact on our current operations and/or our ability to pursue new business opportunities.
 Additionally, if state budgetary constraints, as discussed above, persist or intensify, our state customers' ability to pay us may be impaired and/or we may be forced to renegotiate our management contracts on less favorable terms and our financial condition, results of operations or cash flows could be materially adversely impacted.
 We plan to actively bid on any new projects that fit our target profile for profitability and operational risk.
 Although we are pleased with the overall industry outlook, positive trends in the industry may be offset by several factors, including budgetary constraints, contract modifications, contract terminations, contract non-renewals, and/or contract re-bids and the impact of any other potential changes to the willingness to maintain or grow public-private partnerships on the part of other government agencies.
 We believe we have a strong relationship with our government partners and we believe that we operate facilities that maximize security and efficiency while offering our suite of GEO Continuum of Care services and resources.
+During the second quarter of 2017, we experienced lower utilization rates across U.S. Immigration and Customs Enforcement ("ICE") facilities compared to the same period last year.
+During the first half of 2017, Southwest border crossings and apprehensions have declined compared to the first half of 2016 according to data from U.S. Customs and Border Protection.
+Policy changes implemented at the federal level have resulted in increased border enforcement and are expected to result in increased enforcement in the interior of the country over time.
+During the third and fourth quarters of 2017, we expect utilization rates across ICE facilities to begin to increase sequentially from the second quarter 2017 but to be below previously projected levels.

 Although we have historically had a relatively high contract renewal rate, there can be no assurance that we will be able to renew our expiring management contracts on favorable terms, or at all.
-Also, while we are pleased with our track record in re
+Also, while we are pleased with our track record in re-bid situations, we cannot assure that we will prevail in any such future situations.

 Internationally, we are exploring a number of opportunities in our current markets and will continue to actively bid on any opportunities that fit our target profile for profitability and operational risk.
 In September 2014, we announced that a consortium led by us and comprised of The GEO Group Australia Pty.
 Ltd., John Holland Construction and Honeywell signed a contract with the Department of Justice in the State of Victoria for the development and operation of a 1,300-bed capacity prison in Ravenhall, Australia.
-The Ravenhall facility will be developed under a public-private partnership financing structure with a capital contribution from us, which was made in January 2017, of approximately AUD 115 million, or \$87.9 million, based on exchange rates as of March 31, 2017, and we anticipate returns on investment consistent with our company-owned facilities.
+The Ravenhall facility will be developed under a public-private partnership financing structure with a capital contribution from us, which was made in January 2017, of approximately AUD 115 million, or \$88.4 million, based on exchange rates as of June 30, 2017, and we anticipate returns on investment consistent with our company-owned facilities.